 All configuration changes applied via the admin console take effect immediately with no restart or other actions required.

-This section contains settings used by Casa to establish a connection to the underlying database.
-These settings are prepared by the application installer and there is no need to apply any change afterwards.
-Update these settings only if the application needs to be tested against a different database Server.
+This header contains the settings Casa uses to establish a connection to the underlying LDAP.
+These settings are made by the application installer and there is no need to apply any change afterwards.
+Update these settings only if the application needs to be tested against a different LDAP Server.

 Casa leverages oxd to faciliate user authentication against its corresponding Gluu Server. oxd installation and configuration is prompted during Casa installation.
 To change or update details about the oxd server, or to configure and use an existing oxd deployment, navigate to the